-Quality of the proposal
+- 1) Quality of the proposal

-Potential contribution for managing SOD
+- 2) Potential contribution for managing SOD

-Demonstration of collaborative arrangements with other entities interested

-in detection, extension or management of SOD
+- 3) Demonstration of collaborative arrangements with other entities interested in detection, extension or management of SOD

-Chances for success
+- 4) Chances for success

-Success or failure of a proposal to qualify for a grant will be determined by March 15th of 2013; potential project managers will be advised of the results of the evaluation shortly thereafter.
-Funds should be available for the execution of qualifying projects by June 1, 2013.
+Success or failure of a proposal to qualify for a grant will be determined by February 28th of 2014; potential project managers will be advised of the results of the evaluation shortly thereafter.
+Funds should be available for the execution of qualifying projects by June 1, 2014.

 Any questions should be addressed to Phil Cannon by email or by calling 707-562-8913.

 Important notes:

-- 1) University employees that apply should run these pre-proposals through their sponsored services offices prior to submitting them to FHP (Phil Cannon). - 2) If your project is selected, grantees will be required to complete grant application forms (SF 424 and others) before work may begin.
+- 1) University employees that apply should run these pre-proposals through their sponsored services offices prior to submitting them to FHP (Phil Cannon).
+If overhead rates of over 35% are listed in the match, some discussion should be anticipated. - 2) If your project is selected, grantees will be required to complete grant application forms (SF 424 and others) before work may begin.